Magda Kandil

 Magda ElSayed Kandil (ماجدة السيد قنديل; 5 May 1958 – 17 June 2020) was an Egyptian economist, and most notably the chief economist and head of the research and statistics department at the Central Bank of the United Arab Emirates.
-Previously she was a senior economist at the IMF and a professor at University of Wisconsin–Milwaukee.
+Previously she was a senior economist at the International Monetary Fund (IMF) and a professor at University of Wisconsin–Milwaukee.

 She was on the editorial board of the Journal of Economic Studies and Management Decision.

 Education and career

 She graduated with a Bachelor of Science in economics from Cairo University in 1978.
-She then obtained an M.A. from the University of Notre Dame in 1982 and an M.B.A. from Indiana University two years later.
+She then obtained an M.A. from the University of Notre Dame in 1982 and a Master of Business Administration from Indiana University two years later.
 In 1988, she received her PhD from Washington State University.
-From 1992 to 1999, she was professor and economics department chair at the University of Wisconsin-Milwaukee.
+From 1992 to 1999, she was professor and economics department chair at the University of Wisconsin–Milwaukee.

-In 1999, she joined the International Monetary Fund (IMF) as Advisor to Executive Director.
+In 1999, she joined the International Monetary Fund as Advisor to Executive Director.
 She then obtained successive promotions and in 2013, she was nominated as Senior Economist for the Eastern II Division in the African Department.
 She was the Chief Economist and Head of Research and Statistics Department at the Central Bank of the United Arab Emirates.

 Kandil died on 17 June 2020 in Abu Dhabi.